In 'Dirt,' Bill Buford Is Able To Offer An Authentic Adventure In French Cooking

 You might be in lockdown opening a can of beans, but with Buford you'll be cooking dishes like poulet en vessie — chicken cooked inside a pig's bladder stuffed with truffles, fois gras and cognac.

-You'll slaughter a pig to learn how to make the boudin noir or blood sausage the Lyonnais (and all the French) love.
+You'll slaughter a pig to learn how to make the boudin noir or blood sausage the Lyonnais (and all French) love.
 Doesn't tempt you?
 Well, the sauces will.
 In France there's a sauce for every dish, and Buford tries his hand at them all.
 He writes:

 "The result was like an edible liquid expression of purple velvet, sweet because of the port and faintly meaty... the shallots and the mustard added sharpness but the sauce also had a textural quality that I hadn't expected, like a fabric..."